Energy Management for Parents: The Micro-Recovery System

 Then, that agreement is non-negotiable.
 You don’t negotiate it every day.
 You just do it.
 Your partner needs to know that their 20 minutes alone is protected because you see them crashing.
 You need to know that bedtime at 8pm means they’re thinking about your collapse risk too.

-This works because it’s small enough to actually happen and visible enough that you both feel it.
+A single shared micro-recovery agreement works because it is small enough to actually happen and visible enough that both partners feel protected.

 Ramon’s Take